 Debbie Lyndon Lodge – Designated Safeguarding Officer

 Kingsmead offer support all year round, including school holidays.
-You can get hold of the safeguarding officer by clicking on the report a concern button the on the front page - a message will automatically come to the Head teacher, Deputy Head teacher and Safeguarding Officer – one of us will get back to you and offer advice and/or guidance if needed.
+You can get hold of the safeguarding officer by clicking on the report a concern button the on the right hand side of the page - a message will automatically come to the Head teacher, Deputy Head teacher and Safeguarding Officer – one of us will get back to you and offer advice and/or guidance if needed.

 You can also send a message using our Facebook page as this equally get to us all any time.